SKA-ScienceDataProcessor/RC/manual.md

 ## Configuration

-The configuration is kept on the file called `_config.yml`.
+The configuration is kept in the file called `_config.yml`.
 If you want to change the stucture, add new pages, you will have to modify this file.

 ### Modifying menu structure